 Common Name: Blue Wild Rye

-Elymus glauca is a Perennial up to 1.00 metres tall.
+Elymus glauca is a perennial plant that can grow up to 1.00 metres tall.

 It has edible and miscellaneous uses.